 Understanding your operation’s financial details is key to ensuring success for your farm.
 Knowing your yields and the investments you made on inputs to achieve those yields will not only put you on the path for success, it will also help your farm’s marketing strategy.
 That’s why it’s important to conduct a breakeven analysis.

-The breakeven point takes into account all of your production costs (land, inputs, living expenses) and helps you understand the minimum market price you’ll need to recoup in order to breakeven.
-This number can fluctuate based on growing conditions and weather which can impact expected yield.
+The breakeven point takes into account all of your production costs (land, inputs, and living expenses) and helps you understand the minimum market price you’ll need to recoup in order to breakeven.
+This number can fluctuate based on growing conditions and weather, which can impact expected yield.

 Here’s an example of how a basic breakeven calculation could look:

 Start by answering some very simple but important questions:

 Answering these questions will help you take into account both your projected income and expected expenses.

 Knowing your average yield or production per acre will help you build a baseline.
 To do that, start by building a budget that accounts for expenses like fertilizer cost and seed cost on an annual basis.

 Make sure to include all costs for your ag operation, including those that are easy to overlook.
 Here’s a list of costs people sometimes forget to include:

 Return to management and labor costs